LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFileSystems.md

 nodev	zfs
 nodev	binfmt_misc
 ```
-Any of these filesystems can be mounted, and when they do get mounted it's the job of the mount function to give a struct super_operations.
+Any of these file systems can be mounted, and when they do get mounted it's the job of the mount function to give a struct super_operations.
-The super_operations struct defines how the VFS can change the superblock of the mounted filesystem.
+The super_operations struct defines how the VFS can change the superblock of the mounted file system.
 ```
 struct super_operations {
         struct inode *(*alloc_inode)(struct super_block *sb);